reduxframework/docs/docs/core-fields/ace-editor.md

 # ACE Editor

-The ACE Editor field offers the ability to edit back-end code in an easy to use and easy to read embedded interface.
+The ACE Editor field offers the ability to edit back end code in an easy to use and easy to read embedded interface.
 In addition to matching the features of native code editors such as [Sublime Text](https://www.sublimetext.com/), [Vim](http://www.vim.org) and [TextMate](http://macromates.com), ACE offers real-time checking for code accuracy.